Tpreaus/Tpreaus/README.md

 ### Hi there 👋

 My name is Theodore Preaus.
-I am a Computer Science major at Rollins College, graduating in May 2025.
-As a member of the Accelerated Business Program, I plan to acquire an MBA in May 2026 at the Crummer School of Business.
+I recived my BA in Computer Science major at Rollins College in May 2025 graduating Summa Cum Laude.
+As a member of the Accelerated Business Program, I plan am working towards my MBA adn will graduate in May 2026 from the Crummer School of Business.

 📫 How to reach me: Preaus6@gmail.com